News & Trending Travel News

 Flight attendants have a unique opportunity to learn the best travel practices when it comes to air travel.

-Naturally, many have a few tricks up their sleeves for making flights more enjoyable, smoother, and even cheaper if you're looking to step up your travel game.
+Naturally, many have a few tricks up their sleeves for making flights more enjoyable, smoother, and even cheaper if you're looking to save money on travel.

 From secrets for getting rid of jet lag quickly to when you should be avoiding airplane food, here are 13 flight attendant secrets every savvy traveler should know.